E-Aston/CoralGeometry/README.md

 pesky menus.

-Requirements: Meshlab software on PC, and installation of PyMeshlab using pip
+Requirements: Meshlab software on PC, and installation of PyMeshlab using pip, installation of os and installation of sys

 To run the code, you need the files "Filter_script.mlx" and "geometric_measures.py" in the current working directory, as well as "Geometric measures output.py", which is